 BUSN 1440: Prerequisite is BUSN 1100 or ability to key at least 30 words per minute.
 See Admissions Office for testing.
-Occupational Electives (3 credits)

-BUSN xxxx Any BUSN credit course(s) may be used to satisfy this elective
+BUSN xxxx Any BUSN credit course(s) may be used to satisfy this elective requirement

 Computer Programming AAS Degree (CP23)